NaincyKumariKnoldus/linux-notes/Day3 : Linux Networking.md

  apt is a subset of apt-get and apt-cache commands providing necessary commands for package management.While apt does have some similar command options as apt-    get, it’s not backward compatible with apt-get.

  ### What does the number represent after the file permissions?
+  The number you mention is the number of hard links to a file.
+It's always at least 1 (itself). \
+  `-rwxrw-r-- 1` is a file with read, write and execute privileges for the owner. \
+  drwxr-xr-x 10 is a directory with 8 files.
+The extra 2 are . and ...
+Only the owner can create files in this directory, others can access which files are in the directory, and read the contents of those files if the privileges allow. \
+  The number succeeding permission characters indicates the number of links if the node is a file, and number of "sub-nodes" if the node is a directory.